Spurs win eighth straight as Blazers lose McCollum to injury

 There were 14 lead changes and 12 ties in a contest as evenly matched as the standings.

-The Spurs made four 3-pointers in the fourth quarter, including one by Derrick White with 2 minutes remaining that put them up 100-92.
+“I think we worked hard for 48 minutes,” Popovich said.
+“We were up, we were down but they just kept playing.”

-White and Rudy Gay finished with 13 points apiece.
+Derrick White and Rudy Gay finished with 13 points apiece.
 Patty Mills and LaMarcus Aldridge each had 12.

 Both teams were on the second night of a back-to-back, but the Blazers were in New Orleans while the Spurs played at home.
 Despite the travel, Portland came out as the fresher team.

 Lillard drew consecutive fouls on White, forcing the Spurs to sit their point guard once he picked up his third foul with 4:43 remaining in the first half.
-The first foul came when Lillard fell in front of the Spurs bench with little to no contact by White, leading San Antonio coach Gregg Popovich to berate official Jason Goldenberg for the remainder of the first half and before entering the locker room.
+The first foul came when Lillard fell in front of the Spurs bench with little to no contact by White, leading Popovich to berate official Jason Goldenberg for the remainder of the first half and before entering the locker room.
 The Spurs were leading 40-39 when White exited and the Blazers then moved into the lead.

 Lillard, who moved past Aldridge on the Blazers’ scoring list on Friday night, finished 13 for 29 from the field and added six rebounds and five assists in 38 minutes.

-Jusuf Nurkic added 24 points and Rodney Hood had 13.
+Jusuf Nurkic added 24 points and Rodney Hood had 13 for Portland.

 TIP-INS

-Blazers: Portland is 17-18 on the road this season, on pace to match last season’s mark of 21-20 away from home. .
-Enes Kanter was scoreless and had four rebounds and an assist in 14 minutes.
-Kanter was averaging 14.3 points, 8.3 rebounds and 2.0 assists in his previous three games. .
-Lillard has eight double-doubles this season.
+Blazers: Portland is 17-18 on the road this season after going 21-20 last season. … Enes Kanter was scoreless and had four rebounds and an assist in 14 minutes.
+Kanter was averaging 14.3 points, 8.3 rebounds and 2.0 assists in his previous three games.

-Spurs: Aldridge has 18,331 career points, moving past Hall of Famer Dave Bing for 70th in career scoring.
-Bing had 18,328 points in 12 seasons, including his first nine with Detroit. .
-Bryn Forbes has 250 career 3-pointers, joining Gary Neal and Davis Bertans as the only players in Spurs history to accomplish that feat in their first three seasons with the team.
+Spurs: Aldridge has 18,331 points, moving past Hall of Famer Dave Bing for 70th in career scoring.
+Bing had 18,328 points in 12 seasons, including his first nine with Detroit. … Forbes has 250 career 3-pointers, joining Gary Neal and Bertans as the only players in Spurs history to accomplish that feat in their first three seasons with the team. .
+San Antonio has 17 home winning streaks of 10-plus games under Popovich.

 UP NEXT

-Trail Blazers: Host Indiana on Tuesday.
+Blazers: Host Indiana on Monday night.

-Spurs: Host Golden State on Monday.
+Spurs: Host Golden State on Monday night.